How to get more replies to your direct messages on LinkedIn

 Hi (first name), thanks for liking my post today about (topic)!
 Have you been focused on (relevant topic)?

-Many small business owners believe that pitching in your first message is the fastest way to a new client.
+Many consultants believe that pitching in your first message is the fastest way to a new client.
 This strategy often requires sending hundreds of messages and doesn’t feel aligned with how you want to run your business.
+I call this the "spray and pray" method, and while it may have worked in 2018, it doesn't work today.

-Picture you want to make a new friend at a social event.
+Think about it like this: you want to make a new friend at a social event.
 You wouldn't go up to them and immediately invite them to coffee.
-You'd first get to know them and understand what's important to them.
+Right?
+You'd first take a few minutes to get to know them and understand what's important to them.
 The same applies online.

-It can be tempting to follow a "spray and pray" approach of sending messages to many of your connections at once, hoping something will stick.
+It can be tempting to send messages to many of your connections at once, hoping something will stick.
 However, I don't recommend doing this because you'll end up talking to folks who aren't a good fit for your service.
-And since it'll feel discouraging and you won't get results, you'll dread sending messages.
+This will irritate your prospects, and feel discouraging to you since you won't get results and will therefore dread sending messages.

-As a result, you'll have much better and more fruitful direct messaging conversations, and those conversations will actually get you booked discovery calls.
+As a result, you'll have better and more fruitful direct messaging conversations, and those conversations will actually lead to booked discovery calls.

-In this article, I outline the three primary reasons business owners dread sending direct messages and provide practical strategies to overcome them.
+(Many business owners dread sending direct messages.
+In this article, I outline the three primary reasons business owners dread them, and provide practical strategies for how to overcome them so you can get more leads and clients on LinkedIn.)

 Strategy 5) Follow up with your prospects.